Proximity-induced Rashba spin-orbit interaction in BaMnO$_\text{3}|$KTaO$_\text{3}$ heterostructure for antiferromagnetic spintronics: Results and Discussion

-with $\vec{S}$ denoting the spin vector and $i$, $j$ representing spins and site indices, respectively, can be determined by examining the relative energies of the C-, G-, and A-type magnetic configurations.
-The exchange interaction strengths along two different directions are referred to as $J_1$ (out-plane) and $J_2$ (in-plane).
-These values are estimated and presented in \cref{tab:hresult6}.
+with $J$, $\vec{S}$, and $i$, $j$ representing the exchange interaction strength, spin vector and site indices, respectively.
+The second term describes the magnetic anisotropy, with $\epsilon_i^\text{an}$ being the anisotropy coefficient.
+Since the magneto-crystalline anisotropy energy is significantly weaker than the exchange interaction, we ignore the second term in \cref{eq:SpinHamiltonian} in the estimation of $J$.
+In the present case, examining various combinations of site indices, we find two dominant exchange interactions $-$ $J_1$ (out-of-plane) and $J_2$ (in-plane) (see \cref{fig:DoSband}(c)) $-$ whose values are determined by comparing the relative energies of the C-, G-, and A-type magnetic configurations and tabulated in \cref{tab:Exchange}.

-The N\'{e}el temperature, which characterizes the magnetic ordering temperature in antiferromagnetic systems, can be estimated using the exchange interaction strengths provided in \cref{tab:hresult6}.
-The following equation is used to calculate the magnetic specific heat per spin ($C$)
+The magnetic ordering temperature, also known as the N\'{e}el temperature in antiferromagnets, can be estimated using the exchange interaction strengths listed in \cref{tab:MagConfig}.
+The magnetic specific heat $C$ is estimated as \cite{RoojAPR23}

-where $E$, $N$, $k_B$, and $T$ represent the energy of each magnetic configuration, the number of spins, the Boltzmann constant, and the temperature, respectively. $U(T)=\langle E\rangle$ is the average internal energy.
-The energy of the magnetic configurations in the heterostructure, where periodicity is compromised in the $c$-direction, is given by
+where $\varepsilon$, $N$, $k_B$, and $T$ represent the energy of each magnetic configuration, the number of spins, the Boltzmann constant, and the temperature, respectively. $U(T) = \langle \varepsilon \rangle$ is the average internal energy.
+The energy of the magnetic configurations in the heterostructure with collinear spins and periodic boundary condition in $ab$-plane and only two unit cells along the $c$-direction is given by

-where $i, j$ iterate over the atoms satisfying the distance of the corresponding exchange path $J_1$ or $J_2$.
-In our calculations, we consider three different lattice sizes $30 \times 30, 24 \times 24$, and $18 \times 18$ with periodic boundary conditions, except in the $c$-direction for interfaces.
-We employ the Metropolis Monte Carlo simulation algorithm and the Boltzmann distribution function to obtain the results, evolving the system in imaginary time.
-Metropolis Monte Carlo simulation algorithm used to calculate $\left\langle E^2\right\rangle$ and $\langle E\rangle$ at different temperatures.